Last updated on January 19th, 2023 at 01:36 pm

 Look for the best fit.
 The categories available are ever-expanding, so there will likely be a category that matches your business perfectly.

 Make sure your descriptions is friendly, informative and descriptive.
 Searchers will want to know who you are, what you sell, where you are based and why they should choose to buy from you.

 It’s your chance to tell prospective customers what makes your business unique.
 You can use up to 750 characters but only the first 250 characters will show before getting cut off.
 Your important information, keywords and location should be included toward the beginning.

 There are two kinds of menu, depending if you have an eating / drinking establishment or a service business such as a hairdressers with a list of services.

 Q&A allows people to ask questions about your business and you can answer those questions.
-It’s a good idea to identify the questions people most often ask, such as ‘Do you provide high chairs’ and then put those Q&A questions on your listing.
+It’s a good idea to identify the questions people most often ask, such as ‘Do you provide high chairs’ and then add those Q&A questions to your listing.

-You can also create posts, a type of ‘mini advert’ containing photos, text, short videos, a Call To Action and a URL that you can use to link to a landing page or your website.
-When people search for your business on Google, these Posts shows up prominently in the business’ Knowledge Panel.
+You can also create posts, a type of ‘mini advert’ containing photos, text, gifs, short videos, a Call To Action and a URL that you can use to link to a landing page or your website.

 Posts have a word limit of 300, but only the first 100 characters (or fewer) of the Post initially appear.